AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Experiments

 \subsection{Additional results}

-\textbf{Comparison across various NFEs.} We compare the performance of HG and CFG-only under different numbers of function evaluations (NFE), each using their respective optimal settings.
-Specifically, we examine NFE values of 100, 200, 300 and 400, and report the results in Figure \ref{fig:variousnfes}.
+\paragraph{Comparison across various NFEs} We compare the performance of HG and CFG-only under different numbers of function evaluations (NFE), each using their respective optimal settings.
+Specifically, we examine NFE values of 100, 200, 300 and 400, and report the results in Fig.~\ref{fig:variousnfes}.
 Across all NFE levels, HG consistently outperforms CFG-only in terms of FAD and IS.
 This consistent superiority indicates that our method is more robust across varying computational budgets, maintaining high-quality generation even under stricter inference constraints.
 These results highlight the strong adaptability and scalability of HG, which delivers reliable quality improvements regardless of available inference resources, while also unlocking higher performance ceilings when additional computation is allowed.

-\textbf{Comparison in the same guidance scale.} To validate the effectiveness of our approach, we compare different guidance methods on both T2A and V2A.
+\paragraph{Comparison in the same guidance scale} To validate the effectiveness of our approach, we compare different guidance methods on both T2A and V2A.
 For NFE, we fix it to 300 for PG and 400 for the rest.
 For the guidance scale, we set $w_1=w_3=1$, $w_3=1$, $w_1=w_2=1$ and $w_2=1$ in the HG setting, which corresponds to no guidance, CFG-only, AG-only and PG, respectively.
 The remaining guidance scales are consistent with HG in Table~\ref{tab:objective} and Table~\ref{tab:v2aobjective} (AG-only also achieves the best performance at this scale).
-The results are shown in Table~\ref{tab:5.3.1} and Table ~\ref{tab:5.3.2}.
-We observe that HG and PG outperform no guidance, CFG-only and AG-only across FAD, KL and IS, indicating that combining guidance directions yields better performance than using either one alone.
-Furthermore, HG surpasses PG on both tasks, further confirming the advantage of the hierarchical guidance structure.
+The results are shown in Table~\ref{tab:5.3.1} and Table~\ref{tab:5.3.2}.
+The superiority of PG and HG indicates that combining guidance directions yields better performance than using either one alone.
+Furthermore, HG surpasses PG on both tasks, further confirming the advantage of the hierarchical structure.

-\textbf{Impact of guidance scales.} We further investigate the influence of guidance scales in PG and HG on the audio generation quality.
+\paragraph{Impact of guidance scales} We further investigate the influence of guidance scales in PG and HG on the audio generation quality.
 Our analysis reveals that these parameters have an effect on the balance between fidelity and diversity in the generated audio.
 Detailed experimental results and discussions are provided in Appendix \ref{scales}.